Parse CSS Box-Shadow Values to JavaScript Objects

 • Migration scripts - normalize inconsistent shadow syntax across a large codebase.

-Browser & Environment Support
+Browser & Node.js Support

 The library is plain ES5-compatible JavaScript in a UMD wrapper, so it runs anywhere with no build step.